 ¡Hola, todos!
 I’m writing to you from Ollantaytambo, in the heart of the Sacred Valley (Valle Sagrado) high in the Peruvian Andes.
 It’s beautiful here.
 I love it.
 Monday morning, we leave for our week-long trek to Machu Picchu.
 During this time, I’ll have no internet connection (though I’ve pre-written a couple of posts to tide you over).
 It has been over fifteen years since I went a week without the internet.
 Will I be able to survive?

 Before I leave, I want to share a handful of photos from the past few days.
 I don’t have time to write much, so the photos will have to stand on their own.
 (All of these photos are posted to Flickr — click through to see larger versions.)

-.
+Note: First, I want to point to this piece from NPR’s Marketplace about the wide world of financial blogging.
 I know that Far Away Places isn’t my money blog, but Tess Vigeland’s story covers the conference I attended in Chicago at the start of this trip.
 Chicago is a far away place, right?

 Me (carrying my Peru 2011 journal) overlooking the Incan terraces in Chinchero, Peru

 Our guide, Pepe Lucho, helps with a weaving demonstration in the town of Chinchero